Ryder Cup 2012: Medinah miracle comes to pass for Europe

 Even by Seve's standards of escapology, this was surely impossible.
 Trailing 10-4 at one stage on Saturday, unable to cope with either course or crowds, the European team were plugged in a bunker behind a tree on another fairway.

 Europe's biggest final-day comeback before this had been from a mere two points down in 1995.
-So comprehensively had they been outplayed over the opening two days that even the overnight 10-6 seemed nothing more than a valiant yet futile rally that would do little but soften the blow of inevitable defeat.
+So comprehensively had they over the that even the overnight 10-6 seemed nothing more than a valiant yet futile rally that would do little but soften the blow of inevitable defeat.

 So how did it happen?
 How did the day that at one point had them 25-1 for the win end with Luke Donald spraying champagne all over a cavorting army of overseas support, with captain Jose Maria Olazabal blubbing tears of joy, with the "U-S-As" overwhelmed by "oles" and Ian Poulter conducting it all with half-cut glee?